siminegroup/E2EDNA2/paper/paper.md

 # Acknowledgements

 Funding from the NSERC Discovery grant RGPIN-201924734 and an NSERC PDF for M.K. is greatly appreciated.
-B.W. and P.R. are grateful for support from the National Institutes of Health (No. R01GM106137).
 Computations were made on the supercomputer Beluga, managed by Calcul Quebec (https://www.calculquebec.ca/) and Compute Canada (https://www.computecanada.ca/).
 The operation of this supercomputer is funded by the Canada Foundation for Innovation (CFI).

 # References